haroldcheney/haroldcheney.github.io/_cocktails/noscotch.md

 title: No Scotch
 image: noscotch.jpg
 ---
-Okay, this isn't a cocktail, but what should we do if the Scots secede from the United Kingdom?
+Okay, this isn't a cocktail, but what should we do if Scotland secedes from the United Kingdom?

 Drink bourbon!